Analysis of contagion maps on a class of networks that are spatially embedded in a torus: C ech Complex and Vietoris--Rips Complex

 For $M=\mathbb{R}^n$, the following result, known as the \emph{Nerve Theorem}, states that the \v{C}ech complex $\mathcal{C}_{\epsilon}$ associated with a point cloud $P$ is topologically faithful to the union of the closed $(\epsilon / 2$)-balls around the points in $P$ in the sense that it has the same homotopy type.
-Intuitively, two spaces have the same homotopy type if one can transform them into each other by bending, compressing, and expanding them (without having to do any cutting or gluing).
+Intuitively, two spaces have the same homotopy type if they can be transformed into each other by bending, compressing, and expanding them (without having to do any cutting or gluing).

 \begin{theorem} {\rm (Nerve Theorem)}.
 For a point cloud $P = \{ x_1, x_2, \dots , x_l \} \subseteq \mathbb{R}^n$ and $\epsilon \geq 0,$ the \v{C}ech complex $\mathcal{C}_{\epsilon}$ is homotopy equivalent to the union of the closed $(\epsilon / 2)$-balls around the points in $P$. \end{theorem}